starstarnull/clog/README.md

 ------------

 The `clog.h` header can be added to the include path of a project.
-But if you want to install copies to your linux system, just run:
+But if you want to install copies to your system (for systems with a `/usr/local/include` directory like Linux), just run:

 ```
 make install
 ```

-This will install `clog.h` and `clog-colors.h` to `/usr/include`.
+This will install `clog.h` and `clog-colors.h` to `/usr/local/include`.
 For the configuration, you will have to add a copy to each project you want to use it on so that different projects can have different configurations.